In this article, we are going to show you the cost of freedom. It’s the main challenge of being an entrepreneur.

 Pause and absorb.
 Not to say your journey to independence will be unpleasant, but there will be days that are tough and weeks that you are tired.
 And if you want it, you’ll find the strength to endure with enthusiasm.

-And now that we’ve decided that you’re going to own this process and not back out as soon as it gets a little difficult, let’s strategize.
+Make the decision that you’re going to own this process and not back out as soon as it gets a little difficult.
+Then, let’s strategize.
 Suit up and mentally, physically and emotionally to prepare to endure the ride.
 With your inner urgency ramping up, there will be a lot to consider and balance which can become overwhelming at times.
 A new mantra to begin and end each day with is PATIENCE.

-This is what, along with hard work and perseverance, what will keep you focused and on track down the Dreamers Who Do road ahead.
+This is what, along with hard work and perseverance, what will keep you focused and on track.

-Here’s a few practices to incorporate that will strengthen your endurance and elevate your enthusiasm throughout the “In Between.”
+Here are a few practices to incorporate that will strengthen your endurance and elevate your enthusiasm as you pay the cost of freedom.

-The In Between: Allocate Non-Negotiable Times for Your Project.
+The Cost of Freedom: Allocate Non-Negotiable Times for Your Project

-You’ve been trained that when you’re boss requests a meeting, you schedule it in your calendar with a Sharpie.
+When your boss requests a meeting, you schedule it in your calendar with a Sharpie.
 Adopt this mentality for your passion project.
-Time spent on this can not be pushed to the side because something else comes up.
-It must be a non-negotiable.
-Start with waking up 30-45 minutes earlier a couple mornings a week and focusing on completing one task during this time then work your way up to a couple hours before or after your other responsibilities.
+You can’t push time for your business to the side because something else comes up.
+It must be non-negotiable.
+Start with waking up 30-45 minutes earlier a couple of mornings a week and focusing on completing one task during this time then work your way up to a couple of hours before or after your other responsibilities.

 Whenever you can allocate the time, you need to write it in permanent marker and fully commit to each second.
-Working double hours doesn’t have to mean turning your 40 hour work week into 80, it means, fully utilize every ounce of time you assign to any particular task, setting deadlines for yourself and completing these with the limited amount of time you have outside of your current paid job and personal obligations.
+Working double hours doesn’t have to mean turning your 40 hour work week into 80 hours, it means setting deadlines for yourself and completing these with the limited amount of time you have outside of your current paid job and personal obligations.
 It means that you have to work smarter and more efficiently within the time that you do have.
 Turning off external distractions, dedicating 100% of your efforts to achieving one task to perfection and fully utilizing all of your resources to assist your success.
-Schedule social media posts, dedicate 2x/day to respond to emails and turn off your phone and notifications while you’re working on any given task are a few ways you can make the most of each minute.
+Schedule social media posts in advance, dedicate 2 times a day to respond to emails, and turn off your phone and notifications while you’re working.
+These are a few ways you can make the most of each minute.

 Look at how you’re spending the hours that you’re not working, taking care of your family, committing to being a good friend and maintaining your personal wellbeing.
-These hours of mulling through social media, drinking at the bar and binge watching Netflix are hours that can be redirected to bringing life to your dream.
+Redirect these hours of mulling through social media, drinking at the bar and binge-watching Netflix to bring life to your dream.
 This is how you go from just another John Doe at a corporation to building your own empire, no matter how big or small that may be.

 Staying in on a Saturday night and budgeting your extra expenses a little more frugally isn’t a lifestyle that has to last forever, but it is important that you make this a priority for a period of time.
-Not only will it mentally, emotionally and physically strengthen you as you build your company into something you can be proud of, but it will save you a little extra money and a lot of time in the long run.
+Not only will it make you mentally, emotionally and physically strong as you build your company into something you can be proud of, but it will save you a little extra money and a lot of time in the long run.

-The In Between: Capitalize on Things That You’ve Learned at Work
+The Cost of Freedom: Capitalize on Things That You’ve Learned at Work

 You’ve created documents, managed budgets, communicated clear, concise messaging and managed teams.
-These skill sets look good on a resume, but even better when they’re repurposed to build out your company.
+These skill sets look good on a resume, but even better when you use them to build out your company.
 As the saying goes, don’t try to reinvent the wheel.
 Take what you’ve proven to work best for your company and get to work for yourself.